WikiToLearn/Hives-Network/README.md

 # Hives-Network
 The Network of WikiToLearn Hives.

-> We believe that Open Education is great, and its development needs to be fostered.

-> To achieve this, we work with open source/education enthusiasts to build local communities
-> so that students, teachers and researchers can build free educational material
-> for the web and the tools that help this creation.
+**We believe that Open Education is great.
+We work with open source/education enthusiasts to build local communities so that students, teachers and researchers can build free educational material for the web and the tools that help this creation.**

 The WikiToLearn Hives Network is a network of local communities which promote the creation and sharing of free educational material.
 It also acts as a local